LaKo: Knowledge-driven Visual Question Answering via Late Knowledge-to-Text Injection: Related Work

 Considering that highly dense knowledge is stored in structured KG triples, \citep{DBLP:journals/pami/WangWSDH18,DBLP:conf/nips/NarasimhanLS18,DBLP:conf/ijcai/ZhuYWS0W20} construct context-aware subgraph from a large scale KG (e.g., ConceptNet \cite{DBLP:conf/aaai/SpeerCH17}) based on entity name matching or embedding similarity.
-But all of them preserve the original graph structure with a GNN-based model followed, which is deemed not efficient enough to exploit all useful evidence provided by external knowledge \citep{DBLP:conf/aaai/BianH0021}.
+But all of them preserve the original graph structure with a GNN-based model followed, which is deemed insufficient to exploit all useful evidence provided by external knowledge \citep{DBLP:conf/aaai/BianH0021}.
 In this paper, we propose a vision-language KG retriever together with a Knowledge-to-Text transformation strategy.
-They unify the structured knowledge and visual data into a text modality to exploit the semantic understanding capability of PLMs, rather than relying on the message passing mechanism in GNNs.
+They unify the structured knowledge and visual data into a text modality to exploit the semantic understanding capability of PLMs, rather than relying on the message passing mechanism in GNNs. \footnote{KAT \citep{DBLP:conf/naacl/GuiWH0BG22}, K-LITE \citep{DBLP:journals/corr/abs-2204-09222}, TRiG \citep{DBLP:journals/corr/abs-2201-05299}, RA-VQA \citep{DBLP:journals/corr/abs-2210-03809}, REVIVE \citep{DBLP:journals/corr/abs-2206-01201} and VLC-BERT \citep{DBLP:journals/corr/abs-2210-13626} are the works in the same period as ours so far, which all take advantage of the knowledge bases and the richness of PLMs.}